Photo Credit: Babak Fakhamzadeh via Compfight

 Nelson Mandela recently turned 94 and, as The Telegraph explains:

-July 18 is marked as International Nelson Mandela Day, a UN-backed event, when people around the world but particularly in South Africa are asked to spend 67 minutes of their time on this day to helping their fellow people in recognition of Mr Mandela’s 67 years of public service.
+July 18 is marked as International Nelson Mandela Day, a UN-backed event, when people around the world but particularly in South Africa are asked to spend 67 minutes of their time on day to helping their fellow people in recognition of Mr Mandela’s 67 years of public service.

 This short video shows how Nelson Mandela might have written about his life if social media had been around.
-A video like this could be a great model for students to see before they would do a similar project on a famous figure — whether they would create it out of pen and paper or use one of the tools on The Best Tools For Creating Fake “Stuff” For Learning list.
+A video like could be a great model for students to see before they would do a similar project on a famous figure — whether they would create it out of pen and paper or use one of the tools on The Best Tools For Creating Fake “Stuff” For Learning list.

 It could be a great “pre-essay” writing activity to help students get their info organized, and it could also serve as a fun way for students to to feel motivated to want to get more “touches” on materials they’ve already read.

 Mandela: An Audio Timeline is from Radio Diaries.